What is Website Translation?

 - “Invisible” metadata text that only search engines and social media platforms see

-- Dynamically-loaded content from applications
+- Dynamic content from applications like JavaScript

 - Language and regionalisms: Word choice is customized to accurately and authentically convey the brand voice to local customers.
 This includes phrases that may only be used in specific countries or regions.